anhminh1981/RepData_PeerAssessment1/PA1_template.md

 unzip("activity.zip")
 raw_data <- read.csv("activity.csv", colClasses=c("numeric", "Date", "numeric"))
 ```
-We then turn the internval value into the number of minutes since midnight to the start of the interval.
+We then turn the interval value into the number of minutes since midnight to the start of the interval.

 ```r
 data <- transform(raw_data, interval_num= interval %/% 100 * 60